Enjoy sex like you used to

 What about online dating?
 And what if you meet in the morning, separate during the day, and meet up again at night?
 Is that two dates or just one?

 Great sex is consensual sex.
 If you or your partner ever feel hesitant about having it (even if you’ve already started), then it’s not the right time.
-Consent can be withdrawn at any time for whatever reason.
+Consent can be withdrawn at any time for any reason.

 Fair question.